pyControl/docs/docs/index.md

 To update pyControl, download the latest version from the download page, unzip it, and copy across the *config* and *tasks* directories from your old installation to keep you configuration settings and tasks.
 After updating pyControl you should reload the pyControl framework onto your pyboards using the GUI's board config menu.

-Alternatively you can use version control software to clone the repository rather than downloading it as a zip.
+Alternatively you can clone the repository rather than downloading it as a zip.
 You can then pull the latest version from the repository to update, but be careful not to overwrite your configuration files.

 ### Running a task